roryemagee1/frontend-mod-1-prework/section1/README.md

 1. Use the backtick (same key as the `~`, or the key to the left of the `1` key on a mac) to wrap your entire string
 2. Any values that you want to add in, use the following syntax - `${variable_name}` to properly wrap these values

-Take a look at these two sentences, one using concatenatoion, the other using interpolation.
+Take a look at these two sentences, one using concatenation, the other using interpolation.

 ```JavaScript
 var quantity = 12;